 Those who have taken the vaccine are well protected from a serious course of the disease.

 Vaccination and breastfeeding

-It is not recommended to discontinue breastfeeding after vaccination.
+There is no reason to discontinue breastfeeding after taking the vaccine.

 Bottle feeding / infant formula